kloder-art/alwest/README.md

 gatsby develop
 ```

-And go to http://localhost:8000 for see the site.
+And go to http://localhost:8000 for the site.

 ## References